Mold, Flintshire: History

 A mile west of the town is Maes Garmon ("The Field of Germanus"), the traditional site of the "Alleluia Victory" by a force of Romano-Britons led by Germanus of Auxerre against the invading Picts and Scots, which occurred shortly after Easter, AD 430.

 Mold developed around Mold Castle.
 The motte and bailey were built by the Norman Robert de Montalt in around 1140 in conjunction with the military invasion of Wales by Anglo-Norman forces.
 The castle was besieged numerous times by the Princes of Gwynedd as they fought to retake control of the eastern cantrefi in the Perfeddwlad (English: Middle Country).
 In 1146, Owain Gwynedd captured the castle.
 By 1167, Henry II was in possession of the castle, although it was recaptured by the Welsh forces of Llywelyn the Great in 1201.

 Anglo-Norman authority over the area began again in 1241 when Dafydd ap Llywelyn yielded possession of the castle to the de Montalt family.
 However, he recaptured it from the Plantagenet nobility in 1245.
-The next few decades were a period of peace; Llywelyn ap Gruffudd built the Welsh native castle of Ewloe further to the east, establishing the House of Gwynedd's military control over the area.
+The next few decades were a period of peace; Llywelyn ap Gruffudd built the Welsh native castle of Ewloe further to the east, re-establishing Gwynedd's military control over the area.
 Under Welsh rule, Mold Castle was deemed to be a "royal stronghold".
 It was recaptured by the forces of Edward I during the first months of the war of 1276–77.
 Mold Castle was still a substantial fortification at the outbreak of the rebellion by Madog ap Llywelyn in 1294.
 However, with the death of the last Lord Montalt in 1329, the castle's importance began to decline.
 The last mention of the fortification is in Patent Rolls from the early 15th century.